-Following suspension, the college will put in place a strategy to help the student reintegrate successfully into college life and full-time education.
+Following suspension, or cancelled suspension or exclusion, the college will put in place a strategy to help the student reintegrate successfully into college life and full-time education.

 Where necessary, the college will work with third-party organisations to identify whether the student has any unmet special educational and/or health needs.